BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

             )
         )

     //count up the values in the previous six rows that match the direction of the trend on the current row.
 If it's 7 (including that row) that's a psuedo 7 day trend even if it isn't a true running count.
     ````

 8. Measure Above Control Line (CL)

     ```

+    ```

+9. Measure Upshift Pseudo Tracker

+    ```
     Measure Upshift Pseudo Tracker =